jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_interface_scom_snoozeack.md

 1. Expand **Monitoring \| Quest Spotlight Enterprise**.
 2. Select the **Spotlight Alarms** view.
 3. Select the alarm in the **All Alarms** panel.
-4. From the main menu select: **Tasks \| SoSSE Alarms Class Tasks**.
+4. From the main menu select: **Tasks \| Spotlight Alarms Class Tasks**.
 Select to snooze, unsnooze or acknowledge the selected alarm.

-   Alternatively, from the SCOM Console Tasks Pane click **Tasks \| SoSSE Alarms Class Tasks** to snooze, unsnooze or acknowledge the selected alarm.
+   Alternatively, from the SCOM Console Tasks Pane click **Tasks \| Spotlight Alarms Class Tasks** to snooze, unsnooze or acknowledge the selected alarm.
 To open the Tasks Pane, from the SCOM Console main menu click **View \| Tasks**.

 {% include note.html content="This functionality can only be performed one alarm at a time." %}